 The Company last received Shareholder approval to the Stock Option Plan itself at the Company's Shareholder meeting held in 2016, which approval also included all unallocated Stock Options.
 Shareholder approval solely to unallocated Stock Options under the Stock Option Plan was received at the Company's Shareholder meetings held on each of June 7, 2019, and June 3, 2022.
 The Corporate Governance & Nominating Committee and the full Board reviewed the Stock Option Plan and the Board made certain housekeeping and other appropriate amendments to the Stock Option Plan in April 2022 (the "2022 Stock Option Plan Amendments"), one of which was subject to the approval of the Shareholders at the 2022 Shareholder Meeting (which was received) and all of which were subject to final approval by the TSX (which was received).
 Prior to the 2022 Stock Option Plan Amendments, no amendments had been made to the Stock Option Plan since the 2016 Shareholder meeting.
+In May 2024, the Corporate Governance & Nominating Committee and the full Board reviewed the Stock Option Plan and made a very minor housekeeping amendment to it, which amendment does not require the approval of Shareholders.
+This minor housekeeping amendment was submitted to the TSX for acceptance (which was received).

 TSX policies require that unallocated Stock Options under the Stock Option Plan be approved by the Shareholders every three years.
 Accordingly, as mentioned above, the Shareholders were last requested to approve unallocated Stock Options under the Stock Option Plan at the 2022 Shareholder Meeting.
 Shareholder approval to unallocated Stock Options will be required again by not later than June 3, 2025.